-When you’re comparing two or more air cleaners that have a similar square footage rating, the CADR numbers will clue you into which product is actually the better purchase.
+When you’re comparing two or more air cleaners that have a similar square footage rating and include the CADR rating, those three numbers will clue you into which product is actually the better purchase for eliminating specific contaminants.

 5. How Do You Choose the Right Size Air Purifier?

-To ensure that this situation doesn’t happen, all you have to do is check the square footage rating of the device you’re interested in buying and compare it to the space you want to use it in.
+To ensure that this doesn’t happen to you, all you have to do is check the square footage rating of the device that you’re interested in buying.
+Then, compare it to the size of the room that you want to use it in.

 - For example, a 10′ x 20′ room = 200 sq. ft.

 - For example, a 10′ x 20′ living room = 200 sq. ft., a 10′ x 10′ dining room = 100 sq. ft., and a 15′ x 20′ kitchen = 300 sq. ft.
-Combining these totals together equals 600 sq. ft.
+Combining these totals together (200 + 100 + 300) equals 600 sq. ft.